AU REVOIR… (NEW SITE LIVE NOW!)

 I sprinkled a lil snow here for you, no shovel required… 😛

-Quick catch up: we’ve firmed up book release/a big push for In Praise of Men for Fall 2017!
-In the meantime, I’ve done something slightly cheeky that might “jeopardize a sales segment”, but for which I can’t apologize.
-In life, one must stand for what they believe in, and so it is with firmly planted feet that I type these words.
+Meanwhile, I’ve also done something slightly cheeky that might “jeopardize a future sales segment”, but for which I can’t apologize.
+In life, one must stand for what they believe in, and it is with firmly planted feet that I type these words:

 Now, the big reveal.
 On election day, after anxiously casting my vote, I rushed off to see Suzanne Vega at a local record shop.
 With her was Bowie guitarist Gerry Leonard.
 I thought he seemed familiar (had last seen him on the Reality tour, but from nosebleed seats in a stadium), but couldn’t place from where.
 When it hit me hours later, I thought about how much had happened since I last saw Gerry; of how I no longer made music; and of course about how that other bright soul on stage (Bowie) was no longer with us.